Mobisol systems meet the energy needs of entire households, powering lighting, electronics, and appliances such as refrigerators. © Mobisol

 Jacinta Auma used to stock kerosene lamps, flashlights, and candles to light her home in rural Kenya, but that changed when solar panels were installed on her roof.
 Now that her home is powered by Mobisol—a pay-as-you-go solar energy service company delivering renewable energy solutions to off-grid communities in East Africa—she doesn’t have to travel to the next village just to charge her phone, either.

-So far, Mobisol has installed more than 85,000 solar home systems in households and businesses throughout East Africa, enabling over 425,000 people like Auma to access clean, affordable, and reliable solar energy.
-It offers an alternative to fossil fuels for low-income African households, reducing carbon emissions by more than 35,000 tons a year—equivalent to taking more than 7,000 passenger cars off the road.
+So far, Mobisol has installed over 70,000 solar home systems in households and businesses throughout East Africa, enabling approximately 350,000 people like Auma to access clean, affordable, and reliable solar energy.
+It offers an alternative to fossil fuels for low-income African households, reducing carbon emissions by 35,000 tons a year—equivalent to taking more than 7,000 passenger cars off the road.

-With IFC support, Mobisol is deploying innovative technology to deliver cost-competitive renewable energy and energy-storage solutions to off-grid communities throughout Sub-Saharan Africa.
-IFC’s late-2016 equity investment of €5.42 million is helping accelerate Mobisol’s growth in Rwanda, Tanzania, and Kenya.
+IFC’s recent equity investment of €5.42 million will help accelerate Mobisol’s growth in Rwanda, Tanzania, and Kenya.

 Approximately 600 million people lack access to electricity in Sub-Saharan Africa.
 Kenya in particular has some of the highest rates of off-grid solar use in the world—30 percent of households without access to the grid use decentralized solar-energy solutions.
 Mobisol’s high-quality systems have been conceived specifically to meet the deep and wide-ranging needs of this market.